cdoorenweerd/PyCOIStats/README.md

     - number of species compared to determine nearestneighbor (n_inter_comparisons)
     - sample name of the nearest neighbor (nearest_neighbor)

 - `tree_monophyly.py` checks for monophyly of given taxa in a tree using the [BioPython is.monophyletic() function](https://biopython.org/docs/1.75/api/Bio.Phylo.BaseTree.html#Bio.Phylo.BaseTree.TreeMixin.is_monophyletic).
-The script takes a newick formatted tree (-i) along with a CSV of taxa names (-t) to be tested for monophyly.
-Following the above naming convention, a single column CSV list with
+The script takes a newick formatted tree (-i) along with a CSV of taxa names (-t) to be tested for monophyly. would work.

->Caloptilia_betulicola
->Caloptilia_rufipennella

- would work.
 Script raises a warning when taxa from the CSV list are not in the tree.
 Note that this script is fairly basic and does not indicate if taxon is represented by a singleton, the number of representatives for each taxon, or which species are tangled in non-monophyletic clusters [to be added in a future version].
+Following the above naming convention example, a single column CSV list like so would work:

+example:

+    Caloptilia_rufipennella
+    Caloptilia_beluicola

 The Jupyter Notebook `graphs.ipynb` contains scripts to interactively generate ('barcode gap') violin plots from the csv output from ```pdistancer.py``` and output the graphs for publication.